 In a public consultation document published on July 5, 2021, MCMC states that it plans to introduce a new courier licensing policy and framework based on the guiding principles of, among others, moving from laissez-faire to sustainability model, taking a risk-based approach, having a fair licensing fee structure and being data driven.
 The public consultation document also proposes three new classes for courier service licenses, namely N-Courier (for national delivery service), U-Courier (for urban delivery service) and I-Courier (for pick-up drop off points and intermediary service).
 For each of these classes of courier service licenses, certain criteria would need to be met such as minimum paid-up capital requirements and even a majority local equity requirement for N-Courier licensees.
 Other than the new classes of licenses, the public consultation document also proposes a new annual license fee model as well as proposes to introduce new special license conditions.
-According to the MCMC, all existing licensees will be migrated to the new licensing framework by December 31, 2022 even though the tenure of their existing licenses have yet to expire.
-By default, all existing licensees will be migrated to U-Courier licenses whilst the process for N-Courier will be done through an application process under guidance by the MCMC.
+According to the MCMC, all existing licensees will be migrated to U-Courier licenses whilst the process for N-Courier will be done through an application process under guidance by the MCMC.
 New independent pick-up drop off players may apply under the normal process for I-Courier.